aayushdhiman/aayushdhiman/README.md

-- 👋 Hi, I’m @aayushdhiman
+## Welcome to @aayushdhiman 's GitHub!

+ ---

-- 👀 I’m interested in machine learning, forensics, analysis, and reverse engineering.
+ - I'm Aayush, a college student interested in machine learning, forensics, and reverse engineering
-- 🌱 I’m currently learning how to use IDA and various debuggers to reverse engineer encryption software.
+ - Currently, I'm working on projects that use disassemblers and debuggers to crack encryption software.
-- 💞️ I’m looking to collaborate on password and encryption cracking!
-- 📫 How to reach me: DM me on Instagram @aayush_d10.
+ - If you want to reach me, please DM me on Instagram at @aayush_d10 or on Discord at Prosper#6142.

+## My Activities

+---

+- Member of DFEND internship at Mantech
+- Top 100 National Cyberpatriot competitor
+- Member of Virginia's All-State Academic team
+- Computer Science Major at Northeastern University